-The day-to-day administration of the Scheme was provided throughout 2020 by the University of Cambridge Pensions Office led by Sue Curryer, Head of Pensions Administration.
-Mr Kevin Taylor remained as Scheme Administrator, responsible for organising Trustee meetings and managing liaison between Trustee, Press, University and advisers.
+The day-to-day administration of the Scheme was provided throughout 2022 by the University of Cambridge Pensions Office led by Sue Curryer, Head of Pensions Administration.
+Fiona Kelly is the Scheme Secretary.
+The Scheme Secretary is responsible for organising Trustee meetings and managing liaison between Trustee, Press, University, and advisers.

-The contact address for general and benefit enquiries is: University of Cambridge Pensions Office, Greenwich House, Madingley Road, Cambridge CB3 0TX; Email address: pensionsonline@admin.cam.ac.uk
+The contact address for general and benefit enquiries is University of Cambridge Pensions Office, Greenwich House, Madingley Road, Cambridge CB3 0TX; Email address: pensionsonline@admin.cam.ac.uk